-The mission of the Jewish Council for Public Affairs is to lead the field in responding to emerging policy concerns and to current events.
-Our motto is to educate, advocate, and mobilize.
+The mission of the Jewish Council for Public Affairs is to educate, advocate, and mobilize.
+We do this by leading the field in responding to current events and emerging policy concerns.

 The Jewish Council for Public Affairs (JCPA) was formally established as the National Community Relations Advisory Council (NCRAC) in 1944 by the Council of Jewish Federations (a precursor of today’s Jewish Federations of North America).
 Originally designed to be a coordinating body and the public affairs branch of the organized Jewish community, NCRAC later become the National Jewish Community Relations Council (NJCRAC), and in 1997 became the Jewish Council for Public Affairs.